israelakinola/from_twitter_to_csv/README.md

 ## 🛠️ Description

-A simple web app that fetch Tweets and its (like, retweets) based on users keyword input and the amount they want.
-It then save them to a CSV file, that can be download by users.
+A simple (python flask) web app that fetch Tweets and it (likes, retweets) count based on users keyword input and the amount they want to fetch.
+It then save the tweets to a CSV file, that can be downloaded.

 ## ⚙️ Languages or Frameworks Used
 <!--Remove the below lines and add yours -->
 PYTHON (FLASK)
-JAVASCRIPT
 CSS Bootsrtaps